Thom-x/docker-fr24feed-piaware-dump1090/README.md

 First-time users should obtain a Opensky serial.

-In order to obtain a Opensky serial, we will start a temporary container running minimal configuration to have opensky up and running, which will generate it.
+In order to obtain an Opensky serial, we will start a temporary container running minimal configuration to have opensky up and running, which will generate it.

 Run :